Table of Contents

 Most people automatically think of singers and songwriters when the idea of working in the music industry is brought up.
-However, what you should know is that there are many more jobs, many behind the scenes, that you can do if you have an interest in music.
+However, what you should know is that there are many more jobs, many of which are behind the scenes, that you can do if you have an interest in music.

 Working in the music industry can be a highly rewarding career that is also extremely competitive.
 This means that if you want to break into the music industry, you will need to have a plan, as well as skill, to hold the position you are hoping to land.